martinber/noaa-apt/README.md

-The first time I recorded a NOAA APT signal the bright parts had lot's of noise (I think the FM demodulator bandwith was too narrow and had saturation when receiving white), the sync frames were weally low quality and the alignment was really bad.
+The first time I recorded a NOAA APT signal the bright parts had lot's of noise (I think the FM demodulator bandwith was too narrow and had saturation when receiving white), the sync frames were really low quality and the alignment was really bad.

-[atp-dec/apt-dec] has the same problem.
-But [WXtoIMG] works perfect regardless of the sync frames quality.
+Every decoder I've tested, excluding [WXtoIMG], has the same problem.

 ### Speed

-Compared to atp-dec my program is quite slow.
+Compared to alternatives my program is quite slow.

 ## Tests